epfl-dlab/GoogleTrendsAnchorBank/README.md

 1. Results are rounded to integer-level precision which may causes major problems.
-2. Queries are limited to 5 simultaneous comparisons, and results are relative, not absolute!
+2. Queries are limited to 5 simultaneous comparisons, and results are relative, not absolute.

+Let's illustrate these two problems!
-For example, lets say you want to compare the popularity of searches of the term "Facebook," to searches of the term "Switerland"!
+For example, lets say you want to compare the popularity of searches of the term "Facebook", to searches of the term "Switerland":

 ![Image portraying rounding issues with Google Trends](./example/imgs/lead.png)